header-banner-guthealthprobiotics.jpg

 What’s the Difference Between Probiotics and Prebiotics?

-Our bodies contain just as many microbial cells as they do human cells, if not more - and most of these microbes are located in our gut.
-So what are probiotics and prebiotics, and how can they help maintain gut health?
+Our bodies contain just as many microbial cells as human cells, if not more - and most of these microbes are located in our gut.
+So, what are probiotics and prebiotics, and how can they help maintain gut health?

 Probiotics: live beneficial microbes